Robust Multi-Task Learning with Excess Risks: Multi-Task Learning with Excess Risks

 where $\text{diag}(\cdot)$ is a diagonal matrix.
 The estimation is efficient as the computational complexity is $\cO(d)$, where $d$ is the dimension of parameters.

 \textbf{Multiplicative weight update.}~ After estimating the excess risks, we update the task weights accordingly.
 As the gradients contain stochastic factors during the training, this online learning process calls for the stability of $\alpha$ for algorithmic convergence~\citep{hazan2019introduction}.
 The one-hot solution in \Cref{main-obj} suffers from fluctuation and cannot be directly applied.
-Following the framework of online mirror descent with entropy regularization that formulates KL divergence as Bregman divergence~\citep{hazan2019introduction}, we smooth out the hard choice of a single task with a weight vector $\alpha\in\Delta_m$, so problem \ref{og_obj} can be reformulated as
+Following the framework of online mirror descent with entropy regularization that formulates KL divergence as Bregman divergence~\citep{hazan2019introduction}, we smooth out the hard choice of a single task with a weight vector $\alpha\in\Delta_m$, so problem \ref{og_obj} can be reformulated as Here we find the task weights $\alpha^{(t)}$ by